schoero/swissqrbill/README.md

 ## Quick start

 It is fairly simple to create a QR Bill.
-All we have to do is to create a new SwissQRBill.PDF and pass our data as the first parameter and our output path as a second parameter.
+All we have to do is to create a new `SwissQRBill.PDF` instance and pass our data as the first parameter and our output path as a second parameter.
 A reference for the data parameter can be found [here](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/api.md#data).

 ```js